 Talent makes an incision on the eyeball.

 Then immerse the eyeball into Ames' medium [1].
 Use straight forceps and fine spring scissors to separate the anterior and posterior segments of the eye [2].
-Remove the vitreous carefully, using two pairs of straight forceps [3], and detach the retina from the sclera [4].
+Remove the lens carefully, using two pairs of straight forceps [3], and detach the retina from the sclera [4].

 Talent adds Ames' medium to the eyeball.